 Before filling your container with the soil mix, I suggest lining the bottom with shade cloth or a porous landscape fabric.
 This will keep the drain holes from becoming stopped up with soil.
 If you place gravel or other materials in the bottom of the container lay the fabric over it.

-To remove your Eucalyptus tree from the container it was growing in first tap on and or squeeze the the sides of the container to loosen the root ball.
-Then firmly grasp the base of the trunk and very gently try to lift and remove the tree from its container.
-If the root ball is stuck cut the container away.
+To remove your Eucalyptus tree from the container it was growing gently grasp the base of the trunk and very gently try to lift and remove the tree from its container.
+If the root ball is stuck in the pot use a snipping tool to cut the container away.

 Pour a small amount of your soil mixture in the bottom of the container.
 Set your Eucalyptus tree in the container and make necessary adjustments by adding or removing some soil so that the top edge of the root ball will sit 1/2 to 1" below the rim of the container.